via Walmart |

 I also think that it makes sense to go into debt now so you can make more money later.
 Student loans are a great example.
 Hypothetically my BA and JD enable me to make way more money than I could if I only had a high school diploma.
 Car loans also make sense if you live in a rural area, like we do, and you need reliable transportation to get to work to make money.
 A mortgage makes sense if buying a home is over all less expensive than renting.

-velvet hat.
-Hopefully, I will have a good return
+This was a very expensive purple hood and velvet hat.
+Hopefully, I will have a good return on my investment in this academic regalia. |

 I do think he is wise to encourage caution about loans.
 You have to be smart about taking out loans.
 My law school loans have higher interests rates between 8.5% and 6.5% and I borrowed more money than I needed since I rejected my parents' help to pay for living expenses.
 Student loans for undergrad seems to have far lower interest rates.
 But you shouldn't borrow any more than you need to get through school and I wish I would have paid interest on my law school loans while in school so the interest wasn't capitalized.
 You should look at your student loans as an investment so try to pick a field of study that has a high rate of return (computer science, not law school for example).